-Complaints about the Headteacher should be sent to the Trust Leads.
-If the complaint is a formal complaint, the Trust Leads will appoint an investigating officer to investigate the matter in accordance with Stage 3 of the Complaints Procedure below.
+Complaints about the Headteacher should be sent to the Chair of the school's LGB.
+If the complaint is a formal complaint, a member of the LGB will be appointed to investigate the matter in accordance with Stage 3 of the Complaints Procedure below.

-4.4 Complaints about a member of CELT Central Services
+4.4 Complaints about a member of PLT Central Services

-Complaints about a member of CELT Central Services will be referred to their respective line manager.
+Complaints about a member of PLT Central Services will be referred to their respective line manager.
 The line manager will investigate the complaint initially in accordance with Stage 1 of the Complaints Procedure.
-Stage 2 complaints will be dealt with by the Trust Leads and Stage 3 by a member of the Board.
+Stage 2 complaints will be dealt with by the CEO and Stage 3 by a member of the Board.